kdoore/1335GitBook/arrays-for-grid-patterns.md

 ![](/assets/Screenshot 2017-09-14 13.35.27.png)

-The image above shows an art quilt I had created in 1995.
+The image above shows an art quilt I had created in the early 90's.
 The design uses similar concepts of variations in saturation and brightness across modular units.
 The ability to create a digital rapid-prototype of the designs would have been extremely helpful during the design and fabrication process, as cutting-out and sewing each individual piece for each modular unit was a tedious process.

 ###[Vasarely - 1969 ](http://ncartmuseum.org/art/detail/ion)